 Interest rates at an all-time low and steadily rising life expectancy are placing a huge strain on the first and second pillars of the Swiss pension system.
 Falling conversion rates are reducing pension payouts.
 This makes it all the more important to start putting money aside in a private pension as early as possible.
 Pillar 3a is the ideal place to start.

 Anyone in paid employment can significantly reduce their tax bill by making voluntary payments into a Pillar 3a private pension.
 If they pay the maximum amount into Pillar 3a by the end of the year, they can save up to CHF 2,000 in taxes.

-If you start paying in the maximum statutory amount regularly - year for year - from the age of 35, you can save around CHF 40,000 in taxes by the time you reach retirement.
+If you start paying in the maximum statutory amount every year from the age of 35, you can save around CHF 40,000 in taxes by the time you reach retirement.
 For the self-employed, it can be CHF 300,000 or more.

-And, for every franc you pay in, you benefit again in old age when it is repaid but only taxed at a moderate special tax rate.
-In times when questions are being asked about the future of our Swiss old-age provision, there is no disputing that Pillar 3a makes good sense.
+Every franc you pay in is paid out when you retire and taxed at a special, lower rate.
+With questions being asked about the future of Swiss pensions, there’s no disputing that Pillar 3a makes good sense.

 Everyone’s pension situation is different.
 Analyze yours together with an AXA expert to answer these questions:

 Tax deduction limits for payments into Pillar 3a by December 31, 2020 at the latest: